GENESIS-AI-Hub/GENESIS-AI-Hub-App/front/A2A_QUICKSTART.md

 ### 3. Add Agent in Admin Settings

-1. Log in to Open WebUI
+1. Log in to OSU Genesis AI Hub
 2. Navigate to: Settings > Admin Settings > Connections
 3. Scroll to **A2A Agents** section
 4. Toggle switch to enable A2A agents